-Logframe (partim):

-Expected Results Output Indicators

-3.3 Communication and awareness is raised in Belgium Number of people reached in Belgium through stands and events number of related communication material (posters, brochures), number of people attending awareness raising events or receiving material, etc.: 4-5 public awareness projects completed Number of events with new stand New stand Number of awareness presence in events courses
+Expected Results Output Indicators 3.3 Communication and awareness is raised in Belgium Number of people reached in Belgium through stands and events number of related communication material (posters, brochures), number of people attending awareness raising events or receiving material, etc.: 4-5 public awareness projects completed projects completedNumber of events with new stand

+- New stand

+- Number of awareness presence in events

+- courses

 Activities

 3.3.1.Organisation of 1 special PA event in Belgium focused on biodiversity 3.3.2.Biodiversity Decade and development cooperation (depending on additional funding to be found).
-3.3.3.Use special occasions like Belgian development days,

-Belgian public on biodiversity in general and biodiversity in developing cooperation.
+3.3.3.Use special occasions like Belgian development days, Couleur café and others to promote the awareness of the Belgian public on biodiversity in general and biodiversity in developing cooperation.

-3.3.4.Development of a stand on "biodiversity and development cooperation" to be integrated in the campaign
+3.3.4.Development of a stand on "biodiversity and development cooperation" to be integrated in the campaign "give life to your planet" stand Table 21: logframe (partim) for SO3, 3.3.